wrusselly/ci-project/README.md

 * Gmail account with insecure apps enabled.

 ### Steps:
 **1.**	Create an environment variables file and source the file where the project will be built.
 The email service takes 3 environment variables (GMIAL_USER, GMAIL_PASS, SERVICE_NAME)and the authentication service takes one (ACTIVATION_LINK).
-An example file is below:
+An example file is below. <localhost> will need to be replaced with the external ip of the machine running the application.

     GMAIL_USER=example@gmail.com                                  #the account that will send activation emails GMAIL_PASS=password                                           #the password for the account